sayze/friendly-api/README.md

 This template is built upon an application that can manage Friends by exposing endpoints that allow CRUD operations.

 ## Installation
-The application run as a TCP server exposed by a user defined port.
+The application is run as a TCP server exposed by a user defined port.
 It is possible to start the application either through a docker container or as a standalone local binary on your host machine.

 ### Docker
 Before proceeding ensure docker is installed on your system.
 Also ensure there is a `.env` file in the root directory with the very least `PORT` defined (refer to [example](https://github.com/sayze/golang-template/blob/master/.env.example))